Hypoglycemia occurs when blood sugar levels fall dangerously low. It is more common in people with diabetes, but it can affect others.

 To diagnose hypoglycemia, a doctor first asks a person about their symptoms.
 If the doctor suspects hypoglycemia, they may perform a blood test.

-Blood sugar levels below 70 mg/dl can indicate hypoglycemia.
+Blood sugar levels below

 However, everyone has a different base blood sugar level, and the measurement that determines hypoglycemia can vary.